cmars/juju-ansible/README.md

 TODO
 ----
-More groups (unit, distribution, what else?).
+More groups (by unit, distribution, interface, etc.).
 Iterating on your much appreciated feedback.
 What else?

 License
 -------